BrainyyMachines/E2E_Book_Recommender_System/README.md

 streamlit run app.py
 ```

-### To View the navigate to https://bookrecommendationapp.streamlit.app/
+### To View the app, navigate to https://bookrecommendationapp.streamlit.app/